 22. Pour the pumpkin filling into the pie tin.

-23. Bake in the preheated oven for 40 minutes.
+23. Bake in the preheated oven for 40 minutes on the middle shelf.

 26. Allow to cool and refrigerate until serving time.